 Nassau County Programs

-In general, the local town, village, or city regulates garbage collection in residential neighborhoods and each participates in the S.T.O.P.
+In general, the local town, village, or city regulates garbage collection in residential neighborhoods, and each participates in the S.T.O.P.
 (Stop Throwing Out Pollutants) program and has an electronic waste recycling program.

-Nassau residents may also call the Nassau County Department of Health's Community Sanitation Program at 516-227-9715 if the resources for your neighborhood are not adequate or you have additional concerns.
+Nassau residents may also call the Nassau County Department of Health's Community Sanitation Program at 516-227-9715 if the resources for your neighborhood are not adequate or if you have additional concerns.

-The town implemented the S.T.O.P.
-(Stop Throwing Out Pollutants) program.
-This program takes ordinary household chemicals such as cleaning sprays, paints, etc. and disposes of them in a way that safeguards our environment.
-The town holds 10 "S.T.O.P. days" a year at various locations around the town.
-Usually, at these events, the town will collect acceptable electronic items.
+The town of Hempstead has implemented the S.T.O.P. program.
+This program takes ordinary household chemicals such as cleaning sprays, paints, etc., and disposes of them in a way that safeguards our environment.
+The town holds 10 "S.T.O.P. days" each year at various locations around the town.
+Usually, the town will collect acceptable electronic items at these events.

-If you reside in the town of North Hempstead, you can recycle approved electronic devices every Sunday at the North Hempstead Residential Drop-Off Facility, at a S.T.O.P. event, or at participating electronics retailers that may take back your used devices.
+If you reside in the town of North Hempstead, you can recycle approved electronic devices every Sunday at the North Hempstead Residential Drop-Off Facility, at a S.T.O.P. event, or at participating electronics retailers that take back your used devices.

 Electronic waste such as televisions, computers, and batteries should be disposed of during the city of Glen Cove's biannual e-waste program held at the Department of Public Works at 100 Morris Avenue.
-The Sanitation Department no longer collects TVs curbside.
-TVs can be properly recycled at the city's e-waste program or can be brought to the Department of Public Works Yard on Wednesdays between 7 a.m. and 3 p.m.
+The Sanitation Department no longer collects televisions curbside.
+Televisions can be properly recycled at the city's e-waste program or can be brought to the Department of Public Works Yard on Wednesdays between 7 a.m. and 3 p.m.